tonymbuvi/Object-detection/README.md

 # Object-detection
-An object detection Jupyter Notebook
+An object detection Jupyter Notebook.
+All the packages used are installed in the notebook.
+There are two models that I am leveraging, one for object detection and the other for face recognition.